 You can order a variety of these with or without a side of Cantal cheese.
 Au Sauvignon also offers warm open-faced sandwiches with cheese, smoked salmon or, of course, pork.

-And with the arrival of avocado, shallot and lime tartines on the menu, even those avoiding animal products altogether can still enjoy a simple and delicious bite to accompany a glass or two.
+And with the arrival of avocado, shallot and lime tartines on the menu, even those of you who are cutting back on meat or don’t eat it altogether can still enjoy a simple, delicious bite to accompany a glass or two.

 Practical Details: Location, Contacts & Getting There